GenesysDX-Bold360/Html-Chat-Sdk/README.md

 ```
 ####There are various gulp build options:

- - build-requirements :
+ - **build-requirements** :
-	 - fonts : copies all the fonts files to their respective place in the output directory
+	 - **fonts** : copies all the fonts files to their respective place in the output directory
-	 - images : optimizes and copies all the images to their respective place in the output directory
+	 - **images** : optimizes and copies all the images to their respective place in the output directory
-	 - videos : copies all the videos to their respective place in the output directory
+	 - **videos** : copies all the videos to their respective place in the output directory
-	 - sass : processes all the scss files to generate the appropriate css in their respective theme in the output directory
+	 - **sass** : processes all the scss files to generate the appropriate css in their respective theme in the output directory
+	 - **minify-all-js** : see below
- - minify-all-js : optionally minifies, uglifies and concatenates the javascript files according to their usage and outputs to their respective location
+ - **minify-all-js** : depending on build arguments, could minify, uglify and concatenates the javascript files according to their usage and outputs to their respective location
-	 - minify-theme-js : Theme js files are optional files which serve to override existing functionality.
+	 - **minify-theme-js** : Theme js files are optional files which serve to override existing functionality.
-	 - minify-boldchat-js : Boldchat js files are the core html sdk files.
+	 - **minify-boldchat-js** : Boldchat js files are the core html sdk files.
 These are files that are used equally by the popup and layered windows.
-	 - minify-start-js : The start js files are the files you drop onto your existing page where you want to use the html sdk chat window.
+	 - **minify-start-js** : The start js files are the files you drop onto your existing page where you want to use the html sdk chat window.
+These files include the utility functions used by the other files, the configuration files and a start-sdk file that handles the opening of the windows themselves.
-	 - minify-popup-js : These files are used exclusively on the popup window.
-They include the minify-start-js files but also include an additional popup file.
+	 - **minify-popup-js** : These files are used exclusively on the popup window.
+They include the minify-start-js files but also include an additional necessary popup file.
+ - **html-process-only** : Our gulp process uses gulp-inject as a means to build the appropriate output files.
+Each theme can be opened in either a layered or popup window mode.
+To prevent duplication of effort on developments part, the popup.html files (under each theme) are created at build time.
+The 'template' for each popup is the index.html file under each theme.
+For example, building html-process-only would take the themes/hubris/index.html file and extract the html to build the themes/hubris/popup.html file.
+	 - **inject-index-html** : depending the build arguments, would inject the necessary js & css files in their appropriate tag placeholders
+	 - **inject-popup-html** : depending the build arguments, would inject the necessary js & css files in their appropriate tag placeholders; copies index html and inserts into appropriate place in popup.html
+ - Running the default gulp task will run 'build-requirements', 'html-process-only' and finally 'js-doc'.
+	 - js-doc creates a help document from the javascript files

+####There are various gulp arguments you can pass into the gulp build process:
- - html-process-only : The index files
+- **--verbose** : print out the files affected by each task
-	 - inject-index-html :
+- **--prod** : create concatenated versions of the js/css files and have the html reference those files
+- **--min** : used in conjuction with the --prod argument to further minify those js/css files and have the html reference accordingly
-	 - inject-popup-html :
+- **--minhtml** : minifies the html